gestimation/cifmodeling/README.md

 publication-ready outputs, and integrate seamlessly with `ggsurvfit` and `modelsummary` for visualization.

-## Quality control

-`cifmodeling` includes an extensive test suite built with **testthat**, ensuring the numerical accuracy and graphical consistency of all core functions (`cifcurve`, `cifplot`, `cifpanel`, and `polyreg`).
-The package is continuously tested on GitHub Actions (Windows, macOS, Linux) to maintain reproducibility and CRAN-level compliance.

 ## Installation

 The package is implemented in R and relies on `Rcpp`, `nleqslv` and